Hungarian Stuffed Cabbage

 - 1 can (14-1/2 ounces) diced tomatoes, undrained

 - 2 tablespoons all-purpose flour

 - Remove core from head of cabbage.
 Place in a large saucepan and cover with water.
 Bring to a boil; boil until outer leaves loosen from head.
 Lift out cabbage; remove softened leaves.
 Return to boiling water to soften more leaves.
 Repeat until all leaves are removed.
 Remove tough center stalk from each leaf.
-Set aside 12 large leaves for rolls; reserve the balance to use as recipe directs.
+Set aside 12 large leaves for rolls; set remaining leaves aside.

 - Spoon half of the sauerkraut into a Dutch oven; set aside.
 In a bowl, combine the beef, pork, rice, salt, pepper and egg.
 In a saucepan, cook bacon until crisp.
 Drain on paper towels.
 In drippings, saute onion and garlic until tender.
 Add bacon and half of onion mixture to meat mixture; mix well.